 Healthcare branding can be likened to a balancing act, as your audience is potentially quite vast.

-Your company may be targeting companies as well as patients, potential employees, this requires branding that appeals to all 3.
+Your company may be targeting businesses as well as patients and potential employees, and this requires branding that appeals to all 3.

-However, for the rest of this post we will focus purley on the two main groups you are targeting separately which are:
+However, for the rest of this post we will focus purely on the two main groups you are targeting separately which are:

 - B2B buyers

-Narrowing your branding down to two groups still doesn’t mean your audience is any less vast, as we discussed earlier the healthcare industry includes not only patient care, but equipment, technology, and insurance.
+Narrowing your branding down to two groups still doesn’t mean your audience is any less vast, as the healthcare industry includes not only patient care, but equipment, technology, and insurance.

 This is vital if you are going to be successful in achieving customer loyalty and satisfaction, as branding in the healthcare sector can be damaged far more easily than other sectors due to the role healthcare plays in the lives of the public.